Why We Love Smoked Salmon Breakfast Tacos

 Instructions

 - Warm the tortillas.
-Preheat oven to 350F, then stack tortillas and wrap in aluminum foil.
-Place directly on oven rack and warm for about 7-10 minutes.
-Alternatively, wrap tortillas in a damp paper towel, then heat in a microwave in 30-second increments until warm.
+Preheat an oven to 350F, then stack tortillas and wrap in aluminum foil.
+Place directly on the oven rack and warm for about 7-10 minutes.
+Alternatively, you can char the tortillas over a stove top flame or wrap them in a damp paper towel and heat in a microwave in 30-second increments until warm.
 Place two warmed tortillas on each plate.

 - Whisk the eggs.
-Combine eggs, onion, 2 Tbsp chives, 1 tsp Kosher salt, and ¼ tsp black pepper in a mixing bowl, then whisk to combine.
+Combine eggs, 2 Tbsp heavy cream, 3 Tbsp chives, 1 tsp Kosher salt, and ¼ tsp black pepper in a mixing bowl, then whisk to combine.

 - Stir in remaining ingredients.
-When eggs are slightly runny, add 6 Tbsp cubed cream cheese and ½ cup smoked salmon.
-Continue cooking until eggs are no longer runny, stirring often, then remove from heat.
+When the eggs are just slightly runny, add 6 Tbsp cubed cream cheese and ½ cup smoked salmon.
+Continue cooking until eggs are no longer runny, stirring often, then immediately remove from heat.

 - Assemble, then serve.
-Divide scrambled eggs evenly between warm four tortillas, then top with additional chives.
+Divide scrambled eggs evenly between warm flour tortillas, then top with additional chives and diced red onion, if wanted.
 Serve immediately with lime wedges.

 Notes

-- Allow cooked scrambled eggs to cool to room temperature or colder.
+- Use a larger flour tortilla (about 10-12″), then allow the cooked scrambled eggs to cool completely to room temperature or colder.

-- Burritos will hold up better if there’s a layer between the eggs and the tortilla.
+- Add a layer of cheese!
+Burritos hold up better when there’s a layer between the eggs and the tortilla.
 The obvious choice is a piece of cheese.
-Add a slice of a neutral cheese (e.g., American) or simply add a good schmear of cream cheese right along the bottom.
+Add a slice of a neutral cheese (e.g., American cheese) or simply add a good schmear of cream cheese right along the bottom.

-- Layer a few tablespoons of filling directly on top of cheese, top with extra chives, then roll into a burrito (roll the sides in towards the center, covering the filling as best you can, then bring the bottom of the tortilla up over the filling and continue rolling to form burrito).
+- Add the eggs, then roll.
+Spoon a few tablespoons of the filling directly on top of the cheese, top with extra chives, then roll into a burrito (roll the sides in towards the center, covering the filling as best you can, then bring the bottom of the tortilla up over the filling and continue rolling to form burrito).

-- Once all breakfast burritos are assembled, freeze them in a single layer on a baking sheet.
+- Freeze until solid.
+Place the burritos in a single layer on a baking sheet, then freeze for about 2-3 hours..
 Once frozen, transfer burritos to a large freezer Ziplock bag for storage.

-- Alternatively, you can unwrap burrito, place on a plate, then microwave for 1-2 minutes or until hot.
+- To reheat: Heat frozen breakfast burritos (wrapped in aluminum foil) in a toaster oven until warm, about 7-8 minutes at 375F.
+Alternatively, you can unwrap each burrito, place on a plate, then microwave for 1-2 minutes.

 Let us know your thoughts!